 Distribution of head injury severity (measured by the Glasgow Coma Scale score at admission) in 400 consecutive admissions to a tertiary care hospital neurosurgical unit.

 The most common cause of closed head injury is road traffic collisions.
 These include injuries to vehicle occupants, pedestrians, motorcyclists, and bicyclists.
 Falls are the next most common cause of injury.
-Gunshot injuries are a major cause of penetrating head injury in the United States and account for up to 44% of head injuries in some series.1 Etiology varies considerably with local patient demographics and proximity to major highways, among other factors, and the resulting case mix will vary from center to center in terms of intracranial hematoma incidence, mean patient age, and consequently ...
+Gunshot injuries are a major cause of penetrating head injury in the United States and account for up to 44% of head injuries in some series.1 Etiology varies considerably with local patient demographics and proximity to major highways, among other factors, and the resulting case mix will vary from center to center in terms of intracranial hematoma incidence, mean patient age, and consequently outcome from injury.
+Younger ...